 Thanks to recent winter storms, California's drought conditions have improved.
 In response, during their April 12, 2023 meeting, Monte Vista Water District’s Board of Directors (Board) rescinded the Declaration of a Significant Water Supply Shortage and retracted Demand Reduction Rates (effective May 1, 2023).
 In accordance with District Ordinance 33, the Board’s action rolls back some water use restrictions and resumes year-round best practices of water use:

-- Outdoor watering is only allowed on Tuesday, Thursday, and Saturday, but not between 8 a.m. and 8 p.m. (with exceptions such as hand-watering)
+- Outdoor watering is not permitted between 8 a.m. and 8 p.m. (with exceptions such as hand-watering)

 - No hosing down driveways, sidewalks, buildings, or parking lots

 - Use a shut-off hose nozzle to wash vehicles

 - No watering during rain and 48 hours following

 - Repair all plumbing and irrigation system leaks within seven (7) days of discovery

 - Restaurants serve water only upon request

 - Hotels provide option for non-daily linen service

 “Our customers responded well when we asked them to conserve,” said Board President Sandra Rose.
 “Stepping up conservation efforts helped preserve our precious water during this recent drought emergency.”